mdyzma/mdyzma.github.io/README.md

         * _posts/
         * _drafts/

 All other directories and files are MIT licensed unless otherwise specified.
-Feel free to use the HTML and CSS as you please.
-If you do use them, a link back would be appreciated, but is not required."
+Feel free to use jekyll boilerplate as you please.
+If you do use it, a link back would be appreciated, but is not required."